SuperSwiftScout/DBFZ-Raid-Enabler/README.md

 ## Read Before You Play

+**This tool patches exact byte patterns in the game executable.
+These patches can and will break when:**
+- **DBFZ receives an update** that modifies the patched functions
+- **The server changes what data it sends**

+The tool validates that patterns match before patching and will refuse to patch a changed executable, but a sudden breakage after a game update or server-side change may be unavoidable.
+If that happens, please open an issue so it can be investigated.

+---

 To avoid desync issues during online raid play, **all players must be on the same local network (LAN)**.
 If you're playing with friends over the internet, use a VPN tunneling solution to simulate a LAN connection:

 - **Radmin VPN**